 This dough can be made and stored in plastic wrap in a sealed bag in the fridge for up to 3 days.
 After that, you will find the dough dries out a bit.

-If you want, you can freeze for 2-3 months.
-Just wrap it in plastic wrap and place it in a freezer-friendly container.
-Freeze, and when you are ready to use, thaw in the fridge overnight.
+You can freeze it for 2-3 months if you want.
+Just wrap it in plastic wrap and place it in a freezer bag or airtight container.
+Freeze, and when you are ready to use it, thaw in the fridge overnight.

 Then roll out as you would if you made fresh pie crust.
 If it is too firm at first, let it sit at room temperature for around 10-15 minutes.

-Whip up your favorite pie recipes (we love cherry), and use this as the base crust.
-Now this recipe works with a regular pie or double-crust recipe.
-Or use the pie crust to make hand pies for a bite-size snack.
+Whip up your favorite pie recipes and use this as the base crust.
+Now, this recipe works with regular pie recipes such as a pumpkin chiffon pie or double-crust recipe.
+Or use the pie crust to make hand pies for a bite-size snack or apple pie cups.
 Or, for a savory option, whip up a quiche.

-Common fats used are either butter or shortening or a blend of the two.
-This is a butter-based pie crust so it is ultra rich and flavorful.
+Common fats are butter, shortening, or a blend of the two.
+This is a butter-based pie crust, so it is ultra-rich and flavorful.

 The key to a flaky pie crust is keeping the butter chilled when working with the dough.
 As the butter melts as it is baked, it will then melt down and create that light and flaky crust you want.